Before any work starts, works notices will be issued residents in the surrounding areas, emailed to e-newsletter subscribers and put up on this page.

 The proposed detention basin for a small part of Wainoni Park will be dual-use and will only be used as a detention basin during large rainfall events.
 Wainoni Park area will be designed to incorporate picnic facilities.

-Media release on the committee's recommendation - 5 November 2015.
+Media release on the committee's recommendation (external link) - 5 November 2015.

 Land Drainage Recovery Programme Summary Report [PDF, 2.3 MB] - November 2015.